 The day after court proceedings were formally issued, the government body conceded the case and informed our client that she would be offered the position she had applied for and been denied.
 Susan is of course "absolutely thrilled" with this outcome, which allows her to pursue her chosen career.

 She said: "When I was told that I had been refused the job I have been working towards for the last six years I was devastated.
 A close friend recommended Irwin Mitchell and without their tireless efforts on my behalf, I would have been unable to fulfil my ambition.

 "Alex Rook and his team have been sympathetic and dedicated advocates: always professional, persistent and, above all, supportive of me personally."

 Reflecting on the case, Alex Brook said: "It is unfortunate that the government body would not agree to resolving the matter without recourse to solicitors, but we are delighted that they have accepted that they cannot use Susan’s genetic condition as a reason to prevent her taking up her job offer."

-For expert advice on matters relating to discrimination law, please contact Alex Rook of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to discrimination law, please contact Alex Rook of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.